Mortgage Lending KPIs (Top 10)

 5. Cost per loan

-This is the central measure of profitability that breaks down the actual cost per loan.
-It takes into account both fixed and variable cost.
+This central measure of profitability breaks down the actual cost per loan.
+It takes into account both fixed and variable costs.

 6. Break-Even Point